iiasa/Condor_run_R/configuring.md

 This value is added to the uncompressed size of the bundle.
 The sum is used to reserve disk space for a job when it is started on an execute host.
 You can find a job's summed memory use at the end of its `.log` file after it completes.
 When you use [`WAIT_FOR_RUN_COMPLETION`](#wait_for_run_completion)` = TRUE`, the submit script will analyse the `.log` files of the jobs for you at the end of the run, and produce a warning when the `REQUEST_DISK` estimate is too low or significantly too high.

-Note that your jobs will get scheduled only in "slots" of execute hosts that have sufficient disk to satisfy your request.
+**:point_right**Note:** your jobs will get scheduled only in "slots" of execute hosts that have sufficient disk to satisfy your request.
 To see what disk resources your cluster has available issue [`condor_status -avail -server`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html).

 ### RUN_AS_OWNER